ecedenyo/mycheatsheet/git/README.md

-`git tag -l "v1.7*"` | List all created tags in the repo matching given (kindda) pattern `git tag -a mytag 4da45be -m "My message"` | Associate to a commit (ID specified) a given tag `git tag -d mytag` | Drop the specified tag, doesn't affect possible related commits
+`git tag -l "v1.7*"` | List all created tags in the repo matching given (kindda) pattern `git tag -a mytag 4da45be -m "My message"` | Associate to a commit (ID specified) a given tag `git tag -d mytag` | Drop the specified tag, doesn't affect possible related commits `git show mytag` | Show information saved when (annotate) tagging and related to the commit associated

 ## Working with remotes
 Command (*oh-my-zsh* alias) | Description